Air date: March 25, 1960

 - Downer Ending: Samuel Conrad is now an exhibit in the Martian zoo, and will spend the rest of his days there.

-- Foreshadowing: In the very first shot the two astronauts are looking at their ship from behind a wire fence...looking like animals in a cage.
+- Foreshadowing: In the first scene, the two astronauts are looking at their ship from behind a wire fence...looking like animals in a cage.

 - Gilded Cage: The house the Martians make Conrad is just as nice as his one back home — but it's an exhibit.